-The two authorized vaccines, Pfizer and Moderna, both need two shots to be effective.
+Both the Pfizer and Moderna vaccines need two shots to be effective.
 The first shot starts building protection.
 A second shot 21 to 28 days later, depending on the vaccine, is needed to get the most protection the vaccine has to offer.
 The Johnson & Johnson vaccine only requires one dose.

 How well do the vaccines work?

-In clinical studies, both vaccines were more than 94% effective at protecting participants from COVID-19 once both doses were received.
+In clinical studies, both the Pfizer and Moderna vaccines were more than 94% effective at protecting participants from COVID-19 once both doses were received.
 The Johnson & Johnson vaccine was over was 65% effective and provides high protection against serious illness and hospitalization.

 Will a COVID-19 vaccination protect me from getting sick with COVID-19?